South Florida Toddler Sleep Consultant

 Not to worry, you are not alone!
 Toddlers can be what my husband and I lovingly refer to as “the tiny terrorist phase” – terrorizing your house and your sanity!
 But all joking aside, it can be a rough stage for parent and child.
 They are going through major developmental changes that can last for weeks or even months (don’t panic)!
 It can be difficult for many parents to navigate between creating and maintaining consistent boundaries, while also being understanding of their toddler’s emotional needs.

 Sleep needs aside, you need to better understand these behaviors and more importantly, learn how to help your child through these frustrating developmental leaps while not pulling your own hair out.
 I highly recommend taking some time to listen or read “The Whole Brain Child” by Dan Siegiel and “How To Talk So Little Kids will Listen” by Joanna Faber & Julie King.

-I personally don’t have enough time in the day to sit down and read, but these two audiobooks have helped not only myself, but many of my struggling toddler parents as well.
+I personally don’t have enough time in the day to sit down and read, but these two audiobooks have helped not only myself but many of my struggling toddler parents as well.
 Having a “parenting toolbox” as it’s referred to, gives you a plethora of tools for handling all kinds of behaviors and daily battles.
-These books will help you avoid the screaming matches and frustration, as well as help strengthen your connection and understanding your child.
+These books will help you avoid the screaming matches and frustration, as well as help, strengthen your connection and understanding of your child.